 Adam has been singing since he could speak.
 He joined his first choir at the age of five, and he has been communicating through song ever since.
 He attended the Oberlin Conservatory of Music in the studio of professor Daune Mahy, where he was featured in performances of Fauré’s Requiem and Stravinsky’s Renard.
 After moving to New York City, he studied with acclaimed jazz vocalist Sara Serpa, who remains his teacher and mentor.

 From bossa nova to the blues, Adam’s unique sound draws from a wide range of influences.
 Along with Billie Holiday, he finds guidance in the music of Caetano Veloso, Esperanza Spalding, and Stevie Wonder.

-Adam lives outside of Kingston, NY, and performs throughout the Hudson Valley and New York metropolitan area.
+Adam is based in Woodstock, NY, and performs throughout the Hudson Valley and New York metropolitan area.